 The top open source shopping carts are Magento and OpenCart, and BigCommerce and Shopify are popular closed source platforms.

-In case you are interested in integration with ecommerce platforms, try it with API2Cart.
-It provides a single API to work with more than 35 shopping carts and marketplaces including Magento, Shopify, WooCommerce, BigCommerce, OpenCart, PrestaShop and others.
-API2Cart helps to overcome all the challenges related to the process of integration.
-It allows to save your time and development costs.
+In case you are interested in integration with e-commerce platforms, try it with API2Cart.
+It provides a single API to work with more than 40 shopping carts and marketplaces including Magento, Shopify, WooCommerce, BigCommerce, OpenCart, PrestaShop and others.